Human Papillomavirus (HPV) Guide

 People with multiple sexual partners are at increased risk of developing HPV.

-It is not very common but sometimes a pregnant woman can pass HPV to her baby during delivery.
-The child could develop a dangerous condition known as recurrent respiratory papillomatosis where warts develop inside the throat.[5]
+It is not very common but sometimes during pregnancy, HPV may be passed on to the newborn child.
+The child could develop a dangerous condition known as recurrent respiratory papillomatosis where warts develop inside the throat.[6]

 -----------